MCPartyRoyale/Teams/README.md

 # Teams
-Teams management plugin for MC Party Royale
+Teams management plugin for MC Party Royale maybe by 0x3A7F14#0001